godwokenrises/godwoken-kicker/README.md

 cd godwoken-kicker
 ```

-when you run first time, do:
+when you run first time, or everytime after you change mode, please do:

 ```sh
 make init